 We take the notion of (concrete) language in the purely extensional sense: a set of pairs between utterances and concrete relata.
-For concreteness, we shall 3.7.
-Abstraction 143 just assume the relata to be things.
+For concreteness, we shall just assume the relata to be things.
 Thus let us be given a set U of utterances and a set R of (physical) relata, that is, objects of the world.
-Language in the extensional sense is a subset of $U \times R$.
+Language in the extensional sense is a subset of $U \times R$ .
 A pair $\langle u, r \rangle$ is in L if and only if u means r in that language.
-Thus, if a particular house h can be referred to by a particular utterance h' of /house/, then $\langle h', h \rangle$ is a member of English.
+Thus, if a particular object h, say a house, can be referred to by a particular utterance h', eg of /house/, then $\langle h', h \rangle$ is a member of English.
 Some people may worry that R is potentially too big (something like the universal class), but from a methodological point of view nothing much is lost if we suitably restrict R. (In set theory one usually considers models of bounded size, the bound being suitably high.
 In a subsequent step one looks at the dependency of the result of the size of the bound.)

 Both sets U and R are structured.
-The intrinsic structure of R is much harder to establish, so we just look at U. To simplify matters again, we assume that U consists of occurrences of sound bits (but see [Scollon and Wong Scollon, 2003] for an eloquent argument why this is wrong).
+The intrinsic structure of R is much harder to establish, so we just look at U. To simplify matters again, we assume that Uconsists of occurrences of sound bits (but see [Scollon and Wong Scollon, 2003] for an eloquent argument why this is wrong).
 Then we may be justified in assuming that only the intrinsic physical quality really matters, in other words: we can shift u in time (and place) without affecting its signalling potential.
 Thus, from now on we deal not with actual utterances but with what we call "sound bits".
 Sound bits are what you store in a file on a computer to play it to someone (or yourself) any time you want.
-This is nowadays used a lot in talking machines (like GPS systems, dialog systems or elevators).
-Now let ⊙ be the append operation on sound bits.
-Such an operation can easily be realised on a computer, and this technique is also widely used in technical applications. \odot restricted to U becomes a partial operation.
+This is nowadays used a lot in talking machines (as are installed in GPS systems, dialog systems, trains or elevators).
+Now let $\odot$ be the append operation on sound bits.
+Such an operation can easily be realised on a computer, and this technique is also widely used in technical applications. $\odot$ restricted to U becomes a partial operation.
 This is because there are phonotactic restrictions on the combinations of sounds.
-Given this operation \odot it is possible to segment sound bits into smaller units.
-In this way an utterance of /house/ can be segmented into a sequence of more primitive utterances, which are instances of some sound bits corresponding to the basic sounds of English.
+Given this operation $\odot$ it is possible to segment sound bits into smaller units.
+In this way an utterance h' can be segmented into a sequence of more primitive utterances, which are instances of some sound bits corresponding to the basic sounds of English.
+Ideally, the correspond to the sounds [h], the diphthong [au] and [s]; or maybe the diphthong is disected into [a] and $[\upsilon]$ .
 So, we propose a set P of primitive sound bits.
-The set P is an alphabet, and \odot the concatenation.
-P^ is the closure of P under \odot .
-Further, U is a subset of P^ .
+The set P is an alphabet, and $\odot$ the concatenation. $P^$ is the closure of P under $\odot$ .
+Further, U is a subset of $P^$ .
 P is the set of phones.
 The choice of P is to some extent arbitrary; for example, in phonetics, an affricate is seen as a sequence of stop plus fricative (see for example [IPA, 1999]), but in phonology the affricates are often considered phonemes (= indecomposable).
 Similar problems are created by diphthongs.
 Although segmentation is a problem area, we shall not go into it here and instead move on to sketch the method of abstraction.